Letina-sage/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying hidden file in long format
+long format with user id displayed numerically,and hidden file